12 Keys Opiate Rehab in Florida

 The first stage of opiate withdrawal is often likened to a severe case of the flu, and should only last for a few days.
 However, it can last longer for some people.

 Because it’s so uncomfortable, you need to be careful that you don’t give up and relapse.
 Things will — and do — get so much better if you tough it out.
-At our Florida opiate rehab, our staff all have personal experience of withdrawal and will do all they can to help and support you through this difficult stage.
+At our Florida opiate rehab center, our staff all have personal experience of withdrawal and will do all they can to help and support you through this difficult stage.

 It’s possible that you’ll still be in some pain and discomfort during this second stage of your opiates withdrawal.
 Thankfully, it will have lessened and become far more bearable.
 Stage two symptoms include: